aredder/topics_ws1718/README.txt

-This repository contains progress of my topics in signal processing course.
+This repository contains code on dimensionalty reduction.